-With ever increasing legislation being a landlord is not so straight forward anymore.
-Various departments of the council and the government are requiring you to comply with ever increasing regulations, most of course to keep your tenants (and your property) as safe as possible.
+With ever-increasing legislation being a landlord is not so straightforward anymore.
+Various departments of the local Councils and Government are requiring you to comply with ever-increasing regulations, most, of course, to keep your tenants (and your property) as safe as possible.

-We can help you and of course your tenants keep safe and complying with all safety regulations:
+We can help keep your property and tenants safe, by complying with all safety regulations.

-Get peace of mind and arrange our special Landlord Safety Program - we'll even take care of your diary in these matters.
+Get peace of mind and arrange our special Landlord Safety Program.

 This page explains landlords' gas safety responsibilities and is intended for both landlords and tenants.